The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 - Decorations

-- Water conditioner
+- Water dechlorinator

-How To Set Up A Fish Tank
+How To Set Up An Aquarium

-Health And Disease
+Health and Disease

-Signs Of Health in Ember Tetras
+Signs of Health in Ember Tetras

-Signs Of Ill Health
+Signs of Ill Health

 - Poor appetite

-- Inactivity
+- Lethargy

-- Hanging at the water surface
+- Hanging at the water’s surface

-- Sores, ulcers, torn or bloody fins
+- Ulcers, sores, torn or bloody fins

-Common Ember Tetra Health Issues And Treatment
+Common Ember Tetra Health Issues and Treatment

 Health Issue